“June 17, 2042

 Met a group of Marines.
 They had a convoy moving through town, and all the noise brought out a goddamn Juggernaut.
 I’ve only seen those a couple of times.
 Nasty bastards.
 Ripped a marine in half right in front of me… I managed to take it down, but a large group of Pouncers were there too.
 One of them would’ve got me if not for Fenix.

 After the fight, I decided I’d further push my luck and introduce myself.
 Commander is a Gunnery Sergeant Jackson.
 Seems like a good guy.
 Gave me some ammo and food in exchange for a truck to get his guys home.
-Said they have a safe place south of Pueblo.
-But come on… Nowhere is safe anymore.
-More people just means a larger target.
-For the monsters AND the soldiers that broke off from the military to do what they please, and take what they want.
-And what they want is YOUR s**t.
-I call them Raiders, and they’re bad news… Think I’ll pass.
+He said they have a safe place south of Pueblo, and invited me to join them there.
+But it just seems like trouble to me.
+Not that they’re bad guys, just… nowhere is really safe.
+More people means a larger target for the monsters AND the Raiders.
+If Jackson’s boys have set up here, then it’s likely that there’s a Raider presence nearby as well.
+One’s probably hunting the other, and I’d rather not be involved.

 Joel awoke to his canine companion playfully growling and pawing at his leg.

 “Alright, alright.
-I’m up,” he said, rubbing the sleep from his grayish blue eyes.
+I’m up,” he said, rubbing the sleep from his tired blue eyes.
 He noticed the sunlight was already pouring through the apartment window.
 His watch told him it was 9:17am.

 “Jesus.
 Why’d you let me sleep so long Fenix?”
 Joel was met with a soft ruff in response.
 The previous days events had taken a toll on the survivor, and though he was still groggy, he got up and started sifting through their food stash.
 After looking through canned goods which consisted of beans, green beans, chicken, tuna, and some other assorted vegetables, he remembered the MREs he was gifted by Sergeant Jackson.